 *How can we book you?

 I’m so glad you asked!
-I would love to photograph your family!
-Contact me here and tell me about your family, where you’ll be, and when you think you want to do your photos and I can get back to you with a session fee quote.
-To officially reserve your date, I require 50% of the session fee upfront to book and the other 50% will be due at the end of our session after we’ve photographed your family.
+I would love to photograph your family.
+To get started, Contact me here and tell me about your family, where you’ll be, and when you’re hoping to schedule.
+I’ll follow up with my availability and a session fee quote.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////